-- Community groups and individuals collaborate and co-exist harmoniously. - The Traditional Owners of the land are recognised, and their cultural heritage and connection to Country is respected. - There is respect for the area's agricultural and climbing history. - Natimuk's small-town feel is retained.
+- Community groups and individuals collaborate and co-exist harmoniously. - The Traditional Owners of the land are recognised, and their cultural heritage, connection to Country and rights to selfdetermination are respected. - There is respect for the area's agricultural and climbing history. - Natimuk's small-town feel is retained.